lzim/teampsd/resources/hq_checklists/team_psd_principles.md

 - Double / triple check all work.
 - Save the team time or you rework.
 - Orient and reorient to team_tracker / issue_tracker.
-- Use cheetsheets and checklist.
+- Use cheatsheets and checklist.

 ### **4. Team Dependencies**
 - Prioritize work that impacts team.